labd/wagtailstreamforms/docs/fields.rst

 Regex validated
 ^^^^^^^^^^^^^^^

-An example field that allows a selection of regex patterns with a option to set the invalid error message.
+An example field that allows a selection of regex patterns with an option to set the invalid error message.

 Taking this further you could provide the invalid error messages from code if they were always the same for any given regex pattern.